Online counselling using Microsoft Teams video-conferencing software

 The confidentiality and security of your therapy remains central to all parts of the process.

-As the coronavirus social-distancing and self-isolation restrictions mean most counsellors and clients are currently unable to continue meeting face-to-face, I'm offering clients the option to have online counselling via Zoom™ video-conferencing software.
-This is an established, secure platform used by many online therapists.
-You can find out more about Zoom at zoom.us.
+I'm offering clients the option to have online counselling via Microsoft Teams video-conferencing software.
+This is an established secure platform used by many online therapists.
+You can find out more about Microsoft Teams here.

 You will be able to continue to have counselling and my support even though we can't meet.
 However, not everyone finds this approach practical or helpful so please think about it carefully and talk it through with me by phone or email before you decide to proceed.